ks982579/ksulldev-astro/src/pages/notes/maths/vector-algebra.md

 \end{align}
 $$

-The dot product can be extended to handle vectors in $mathbb{C}^n$ with complex numbers as well.
+The dot product can be extended to handle vectors in $\mathbb{C}^n$ with complex numbers as well.
 We let $\vec{u}^*$ indicate the complex conjugate.
 It has the same properties except that the squared magnitude ends up being real.

 ### Angle between two vectors